bpmn-io/bpmn-js-bpmnlint/README.md

 bpmnlint-pack-config -o bundled-config.js
 ```

-Include the resulting `bundled-config.js` in your application and pass it to bpmn-js on instantiation as [shown above](#usage).
+Alternatively you may use an appropriate plugin/loader for your module bundler (cf. [rollup-plugin-bpmnlint](https://github.com/nikku/rollup-plugin-bpmnlint), [bpmnlint-loader](https://github.com/nikku/bpmnlint-loader)) to bundle the configuration directly and pass it as [shown above](#usage).

-__Note:__ Do not forget to re-pack the configuration on lint rule changes.

 ## Resources